nsaini-us/ex280prep/advanced.md

-# Upgrade Cluster on a newer Channel #
+# Upgrade Cluster to a newer Channel #

 Downgrading is not supported!
 So be very careful if you decide to do this!